 Supporting the sibling relationship after acquired brain injury

 Dr Penelope Analytis completed her Doctor of Psychology (Clinical Neuropsychology) at Monash University, Australia and the Monash Epworth Rehabilitation Research Centre.
-She is a clinical neuropsychologist working with people with an acquired brain injury and their families and a researcher at Heads Together for ABI.
-She is an Honorary Fellow at The Murdoch Children’s Research Centre.
+She works with people with an acquired brain injury (ABI) and their families in both clinical and research roles.
 Her research interests include family relationships after ABI and peer support.